DeviPrasad/poksho/shohmac.md

 **ShoHmacSha256** is a Stateful Hash Object (SHO) that absorbs inputs incrementally, and produces arbitrary-length output when squeezed.
 Signal protocol defines a simple API for SHO, called ShoApi.
 This API is designed to mimic the behavior of an *extendable-output function* (XOF).
 [FIPS 202](#xref-nist-fips-202-xof) defines XOF as *a function on bit strings (also called messages) in which the output can be extended to any desired length*.

-FIPS 202 requires XOFs to satisfy the two properties:
+FIPS 202 requires XOFs to satisfy the two properties (*emphasis ours*):

-1. (One-way) It is computationally infeasible to find any input that maps to any new pre-specified output.
+1. One-way: It is computationally infeasible to find *any input* that maps to *any new pre-specified* output.
-2. (Collision-resistant) It is computationally infeasible to find any two distinct inputs that map to the same output.
+2. Collision-resistant: It is computationally infeasible to find *any two distinct inputs* that map to *the same output*.

-HMAC-SHA-256 is a keyed hash function as well as a pseudorandom function (PRF).
-In addition, it offers immunity against length-extension vulnerabilities of SHA-256.
+HMAC-SHA-256 is a keyed hash function as well as a cryptographically secure pseudorandom function (PRF).
 The output of HMAC-SHA-256 is a 256-bit value - a block of 32 bytes.

-Since a XOF must produce arbitrary-length output, ShoHmacSha256 uses HMAC-SHA-256 as an entropy source to iteratively produce longer outputs.
-ShoHmacSha256 is used in parts of the protocol that depend on zero-knowledge proofs (zkp) to maintain privacy and secrecy guarantees.
-SHO is an essential element in the construction of many other protocols in Signal.
-Our aim here is to understand the design and implementation of this crucial cryptographic construction.
+Because a XOF must produce arbitrary-length output, ShoHmacSha256 relies on HMAC-SHA-256 for entropy when producing an output longer than 256 bits.
+ShoHmacSha256 is used in parts of Signal protocol that use zero-knowledge proofs (zkp) to ensure privacy and secrecy of the users' identity.
+Our aim here is to understand the design of this cryptographic construction as well as its implementation.

-## ShoApi
+## ShoApi {#xref-sho-trait-absorb-and-ratchet}
+<a id="xref-sho-trait-absorb-and-ratchet"></a>
 [ShoApi trait](<https://github.com/signalapp/libsignal/blob/main/rust/poksho/src/shoapi.rs>) is part of `poksho` library of [libsignal project](<https://github.com/signalapp/libsignal>).
 The project states that `poksho` stands for "proof-of-knowledge, stateful-hash-object", and is a collection of "*utilities for implementing zero-knowledge proofs (such as those used by `zkgroup`)*";

-We present a slightly formatted version of ShoApi below.
+We present a slightly edited version of ShoApi below.
 We have added informal comments stating the general behavior of each function.

 ```rust
  1 pub trait ShoApi {